BMT Fourth Avenue Line: Contemporary projects

 Under the 2015–2019 MTA Capital Plan's Enhanced Station Initiative, three stations on the line—Prospect Avenue, 53rd Street, and Bay Ridge Avenue—were selected to undergo a complete overhaul.
 All three stations would be entirely closed for up to 6 months in order to speed up renovations, unlike in previous station renovations conducted by the MTA, where parts of the stations would have been closed and renovated piece-by-piece.
 Updates included cellular service, Wi-Fi, USB charging stations, interactive service advisories and maps, improved signage, and improved station lighting.
 From January to May 2016, Grimshaw Architects worked on a design for the stations' renovation, with Arup Group acting as a consultant.
 The award for Package 1 of the renovations, which covers renovations at the three stations, was awarded on November 30, 2016.
 The stations were closed on a staggered schedule from March to June 2017 for these renovations, with 53rd Street closing first, followed by Bay Ridge Avenue and Prospect Avenue.
 They were planned to reopen on a staggered schedule from September to December 2017.
 53rd Street reopened first on September 8, followed by Bay Ridge Avenue a month later on October 13.
 Prospect Avenue, the last of the three stations to be renovated, reopened a month ahead of schedule on November 2, 2017.

 The 2015–2019 Capital Program also called for several stations to be renovated with elevators to bring them into compliance with the Americans with Disabilities Act of 1990.
 As of January 2019, only three stations on the BMT Fourth Avenue Line were ADA-accessible: Jay Street–MetroTech, DeKalb Avenue, and Atlantic–Barclays; all of these stops were in Downtown Brooklyn.
 The Capital Program would bring ADA-accessibility to at least two additional stations, 59th Street and 86th Street, with possible elevator installations in at least four other stations: Union Street, 36th Street, 77th Street, and Bay Ridge–95th Street.

-Chaining information

-The Fourth Avenue Line is chained BMT F.